baraqheart/DevOpsProjects/project_2.md

 in this project we will launch a virtual machine and install the wordpresite on it follow the steps on getting started with vagrant from [project1](https://github.com/baraqheart/DevOpsProjects/blob/ad776104f7aca684ffb1b7659fa4380f5f391c8f/project_1_Host_a_static_website_locally.md)

+one you initialize your machine and its up, edit the vagrantfile to configure it to install wordpress automatically

 `vim Vagrantfile`

 and copy or compare the scripts to file your scripts